KennyRotella/hw1/README.md

 	rosrun hw1 gearratio_approx 												computes the mean of a sequence of values derived from bags' topic /scout_odom

 - info you think are important/interesting
 	for the computation of gear ratio and apparent baseline I've used the method suggested by prof. Cudrano, all values resulting from the computation (in a reasonable interval) were used to compute a mean value, so every value outside a given range were not considered, [1/40, 1/35] for gear ratio, [1.5, 2] for chi parameter.
-To visualize with 'rviz' use 'odom' as fixed frame.
+To visualize with 'rviz' use 'odom' as fixed frame.</pre>